 Clay Renick was born and raised in Borger.
 He graduated from Borger High in 1972 and enlisted in the U.S. Navy that year.
-He served for 4 years active duty and after his discharge from the Navy, he attended Texas Tech University and majored in Design Communications with a minor emphasis in photography and illustration.
+He served for 4 years active duty and after his discharge from the Navy, he attended Texas Tech University and graduated with a Bachelors Degree in Design Communications with a minor emphasis in photography and illustration.

 He returned to Borger semi-retired in 2005.
 He tried retirement, found it to be not as wonderful as he expected and opened a new graphic design and advertising business, Clayworx, in 2006.
 The Director’s position at the museum became available and he assumed that post in September of 2012.

 Clay’s wife, Lisa teaches art at Borger High School.
-Clay has two children and Lisa has one child by previous marriages.
+Clay has two children by a previous marriage.
 Clay and Lisa have three grandchildren and venture to Dallas regularly to see them and their parents.

 Clay says of his job, “I’ve always loved history.
 I knew some of our county’s history from living here as a child, but upon taking this position, I’ve been very pleasantly surprised at the depth of what there is to know.
 There’s something new to learn every day.
 There’s a lot of history here and my staff and I tell it - one story at a time.”

 Deborah Reece - Administrator